MJoergen/HyperRAM/src/hyperram/README.md

 * Wait until the HyperRAM device is operational after reset.
 * Perform a write to configuration register 0 to set latency mode.

 I've chosen to implement it as an Avalon MM "sandwich" to be connected directly between the client and the main state machine.
+This makes it very easy to pull out this module if your design requires that.

 ## `hyperram_ctrl.vhd`